Marchev-Science/Summer.School.2024/programme.md

 <a/>

-  14:00 - 15:00 Peter Nikolov - TBD
+  14:00 - 16:00 Workshop: Pavel Nikolov - Evolutionary alghorithm for hyperparameter optimization

 <a/>

-  14:00 - 17:00 Workshop: Pavel Nikolov - Evolutionary alghorithm for hyperparameter optimization
+  16:00 - 17:00 Peter Nikolov - Practical introduction to quantum computing

 <a/>